-LOS ANGELES – The Writers Guild of America West has announced the honorees for its 2016 Feature Writer Access Project, the WGAW’s diversity screenwriting program for minority, women, and 60-and-older writers.
+LOS ANGELES – The Writers Guild of America West has announced the honorees for its 2016 Feature Writer Access Project, the WGAW’s Inclusion and Equity screenwriting program for minority, women, and 60-and-older writers.

 This year’s Feature WAP honorees and their screenplays are:

 Radha Bharadwaj – Delilah

 Puja Maewal – Jaya